Ireland Votes In Closely Fought General Election - UrduPoint

 Ireland Votes In Closely Fought General Election

-Dublin, (APP - UrduPoint / Pakistan Point News - 29th Nov, 2024) Ireland goes to the polls on Friday with the incumbent coalition parties neck-and-neck with opposition party Sinn Fein after a campaign marked by rancour over housing and cost-of-living crises.
+Dublin, (APP - UrduPoint / Pakistan Point News - 29th Nov, 2024) Ireland began voting Friday in a closely-fought general election with the incumbent coalition neck-and-neck with opposition party Sinn Fein after a campaign marked by rancour over housing and cost-of-living crises.

-Polls open across the country at 0700 GMT and close at 2200 GMT as voters choose new members of the 174-seat lower chamber of parliament, the Dail, in Dublin.
+Polls opened at 0700 GMT and will close at 2200 GMT as voters choose new members of the 174-seat lower chamber of parliament, the Dail, in Dublin.

 Counting is not due to start until Saturday morning, with partial results expected throughout the day.